t-hsu/OnC/README.md

 - Use rm - to delete a file

 To compile:
-- Use gcc "all the files required", can be used with flags..
+- Use gcc "all the files required", can be used with flags..(clang can also be used instead of gcc)
-- Use clang "executable name" to compile all .c files into executable under current directory
+- Use make "executable name" to compile all .c files into executable under current directory